solarslurpi/GrowBuddies/docs/mistbuddy.md

 The term **"Tasmotized"** is often used in the hobbyist community to refer to a device that has been flashed or reprogrammed with the Tasmota firmware.
 This is often done to extend the capabilities of the device or to make it compatible with a wider range of home automation software.
 (_make_mistbuddy)=
 ## Make MistBuddy

-### 1. HUMIDIFIER: Get the parts together
+MistBuddy consists of a humidifier and two Tasmotized smart plugs.
+### HUMIDIFIER
 The humidifier is an evolution of the one in the YouTube video _[How to Build a Homemade Humidifier Using Ultrasonic Misters / fogger](https://www.youtube.com/watch?v=vmiO6Z_HLCE)_.
+#### Get the parts together

   The supplies needed to build this component of MistBuddy include:

 | Component | Cost | Reason |
 |-----------|------|--------|